Pat Evans (motorcyclist): 1977 Season

 In 1977 Evans was going to take part in the whole season of Formula 750 and the Transatlantic Trophy.
 At the Daytona 200 he started in 13th position and immediately took command of the race but, probably due to excessive enthusiasm, he lost control of the bike and crashed at the fourth corner, eventually finishing in eighth position.

 Fatal accident

-On April 3, 1977, at the Imola 200, Evans was in third position when, due to a seizure at the Tamburello curve, he was thrown from his bike and, rolling for about fifty meters, hit the straw bales that served as protection at the edge of the circuit.
+On April 3, 1977, at the Imola 200, Evans was in third position when, due to an engine seizure at the Tamburello curve, he was thrown from his bike and, rolling for about fifty meters, hit the straw bales that served as protection at the edge of the circuit.
 According to the journalist Giancarlo Cevenini, if Evans had worn a fiberglass helmet he would have been saved, as the impact was excessively violent.
 Evans, however, due to the sponsor, had to race with an ABS helmet.
 Evans was unconscious and was taken to Bologna Hospital, where he died on April 6.

 Another American rider who took part in the Imola 200 and a contemporary of Evans, Randy Cleek, was killed in a road accident returning from the race.